 Note: You must execute Connect:Direct from an authorized library.
-The installation makes the DTF load module (DMINIT) APF-authorized.
+The installation makes the DTF load module (DMINIT) APF-authorized with an AC of 1.

 Execute the Installation JCL for a Non-SMP/E Installation

 To execute the installation JCL for a non-SMP/E installation, run two job streams from the \$CD.JCL library as follows: